slatedocs/slate/source/includes/_apiv1.md

 }
 ```

-Check the status of the inserted businesses and the current total businesses matched.
+Check the status of the inserted businesses and the current total businesses mapped.

 ### HTTP Request